Bank of Greene County: History

-In 1998, The Greene County Savings Bank changed its name to The Bank of Greene County and went public, establishing a holding company – Greene County Bancorp, Inc. The bank also established a Charitable Foundation to support education, the arts, affordable housing, and other worthy causes.
-In 2016, including that year's grants, the Bank of Greene County Charitable Foundation surpassed $1 million in grants awarded since inception in 1998.
+In 1998, The Greene County Savings Bank changed its name to The Bank of Greene County and went public, establishing a holding company – Greene County Bancorp, Inc. The bank also established a Charitable Foundation to support education, the arts, affordable housing, and other causes.
+To date the Charitable Foundation has donated $2.9 million to non-profit organizations in New York's Hudson Valley and Capital Region.